Viscosity solutions of Hamilton-Jacobi equation in $RCD(K,\infty)$ spaces and applications to large deviations: Large Deviations Principle

 \subsection{Heat kernel}

 Here we use Proposition \ref{pro:from-hjb-to-hopflax} to derive the Large Deviation Principle on \emph{proper} $\RCD(K,\infty)$ spaces.
+Let us recall that, from \cite[Theorem 2.5.28]{BBI01}, for an $\RCD(K,\infty)$ space being proper is equivalent to being locally compact.
 As it is clear from Theorems \ref{thm:lower-ldp}, \ref{thm:upper-ldp} all is left to do is to prove exponential tightness and generalize the results in Proposition \ref{pro:from-hjb-to-hopflax} to functions in $C_b(\X)$.